Azure/azure-docs-powershell-azuread/azureadps-1.0/MSOnline/Add-MsolAdministrativeUnitMember.md

 # Add-MsolAdministrativeUnitMember

 ## SYNOPSIS
-Adds a member to an administrative unit.
+Adds a member to an administrative unit. test pr

 ## SYNTAX